 The festival, now in its 17th year, the Minnesota Fringe Festival includes 168 shows from a variety of different artists, and all shows are selected at random.
 This year, the festival features Levi Morris ’10 in Son of a ____! (that is the actual title, read about it in the StarTribune), Amber Davis ’09 with Savage Umbrella in Ex-Gays, and Miller’s show, Even the Gods Dream, which she wrote, directed, designed, and stars in as Boann, the Water Spirit.

 Shows run August 4-14 in venues in Uptown, Downtown, the West Bank (including two stages at Augsburg College), and in St. Paul.
-For more information on the festival or to purchase tickets, go to the Fringe website.
-Continue reading
+Continue reading “Auggies in the Fringe”

 Kyle Loven ’06 has called a few places “home.”
 He moved from the charming town of Wilmar, Minn. to Minneapolis to study theatre and art history at Augsburg.
 After college, he spent some time in Europe before settling in Seattle, Wash.
 And on March 19, Loven will return to his Twin Cities home to perform my dear Lewis, his one-man show about memories.

 my dear Lewis will be part of SEEDS, presented by Open Eye Figure Theatre.
 SEEDS features the work of emerging artists who are supported by the Henson Foundation.
 Performances are Mar.
 19, 20, and 22 at 7:30 p.m. and Mar.
 21 at 4 p.m.
-Visit the Open Eye website for ticket information.
-Continue reading
+Continue reading “Loven and Lewis come home to Minneapolis”

 What can fine arts majors learn about themselves and their disciplines by volunteering in the community?
 Come to the Fine Arts Keystone final presentation on Monday to find out.